-Place the upturned paper stack on top of an eraser (positioned where you want to staple) (which will be about 2 inches from the edge of the page exactly on the crease) and slowly but firmly push down on the stapler until you have stapled the pages.
+Place the upturned paper stack on top of an eraser (positioned where you want to staple - which will be about two inches (5 cm) from the edge of the page exactly on the crease) and slowly but firmly push down on the stapler until you have stapled through the pages.

-Turn over the pages and pull off the eraser and then fold over the staple ends with the blunt end of a dinner knife or your thumb nail being careful not to break it / stab yourself.
+Turn the pages over, pull off the eraser and then fold over the staple ends with the blunt end of a dinner knife or your thumb nail, being careful not to break it / stab yourself.

-Repeat at the other end of the crease so that each page has just 2 staples in it.
+Repeat at the other end of the crease so that each page has just two staples in it.

-If you, like me have a long arm stapler, simply staple the 8 sheet stack in two places...
+If you, like me, have a long arm stapler, simply staple the eight sheet stack in two places...
 I knew there was a good reason for borrowing that thing from work.

-Firstly , cut a piece of thin fabric to the same length as the page height and about 5 times the thickness of all the folios held together.
+Firstly , cut a piece of thin fabric to the same length as the page height and about five times the thickness of all the folios held together.

 Hold the folios tightly together and all lined up.
 Either get a friend to help or clip the folios together using giant paper clips or bull dog clips (or even a rubber band I guess).

 When they are all nicely aligned apply glue to just the spines of the folios.
-You can use White glue for this (this was what white glue was originally made for) but you must be careful not to let it drip down in to the gaps between the folios (maybe painting the fabric would be better.)
+You can use white glue for this (this was what white glue was originally made for BTW) but you must be careful not to let it drip down in to the gaps between the folios (maybe painting the fabric would be better.)
 Alternatively you can use hot melt for this part.
 Again, hot melt is used in industry for book binding, so it is perfect for the job.

-Befroe it has a chance to set quickly turn over the wad of folios and glue them to the piece of fabric so that some fabric sticks out each side (i.e. that is not glue to the pages)
+Before it has a chance to set, quickly turn over the wad of folios and glue them to the piece of fabric so that some fabric sticks out each side (i.e. so that not all of the fabric is glued to the pages)

 If you want (and you don't have to) you can trim the folios a tiny bit.
 Beware that the first time you do this you might end up making more of a mess of the edge of the paper than if you just left it.
 It takes a bit of practice and a sharp craft knife or scalpel (definitely NOT something for children to do on their own).